HanadaLee/ngx_http_server_redirect_module/README.md

 The target host should be a specific host name just like the host in the request header.
 Even if the target server you want to redirect to is a wildcard domain name or a regular expression.

-If the target server cannot be found, it will jump to the default server.
+If the target server cannot be found, it will be redirected to the default server.

 The if parameter enables conditional redirection.
 A request will not be redirected if the condition evaluates to “0” or an empty string.
 In addition, you can also use the form of `if!=` to make negative judgments.